“Even the hairs of your head are all numbered.” (Matthew 10:30)

 Rather quickly, I was drawn into the identical memory.
 Again, I was sitting by the edge of the schoolyard, in my red sweater, under the hot sun, feeling different and alone.
 I looked up and saw my father walking past the schoolyard…

 But, this time, Jesus was guiding him there by the hand.

 (Tears!
 Intense healing!)

-The moment of grace described above happened thirty years ago.
+The moment of grace described above happened nearly forty years ago.
 Although daily prayer has long been a part of my life, I have never again experienced God so vividly and intimately; and, perhaps that is by design.

 That moment is a touchstone for my spiritual life.
 I return there often when I am in distress to drink in its lessons once again.

 The red sweater helps me to understand God’s interest and involvement in every detail of our lives.
 It makes sense of the promise that even the hairs on my head are counted.

 I’m in awe of M as well as the entire retelling of the experience.
 What wisdom for such a young woman!

 I agree, Mary.
 M is a gift to Roland in every way.
 In a sense, I think the blog exists for the retelling of this story.
 Thanks so much for your interest.